 \section{Statistical stability and linear response for nonlinear perturbations}

-The concept of \emph{Linear Response} intends to quantify the response of the statistical properties of the system when the system is submitted to a certain infinitesimal perturbation.
-This will be measured in some sense by the derivative of the invariant measure of the system with respect to the perturbation.\ Let $(\mathcal{L}_{\delta })_{\delta \geq 0}$ be a one parameter family of transfer operators associated to a family of perturbations of an initial operator $\mathcal{L}_{0}$, with strength $ \delta ,$ and let us suppose that $\mu _{\delta }$ is\ the unique invariant probability measure of the operator $\ \mathcal{L}_{\delta }$ in a certain space $B_{ss}$. \ The linear response of the invariant measure of $\mathcal{L }_{0}$ under the given perturbation is defined by the limit
+The concept of \emph{Linear Response} intends to quantify the response of the statistical properties of the system when it is submitted to a certain infinitesimal perturbation.
+This will be measured in some sense by the derivative of the invariant measure of the system with respect to the perturbation.\ Let $(\mathcal{L}_{\delta })_{\delta \geq 0}$ be a one parameter family of transfer operators associated with a family of perturbations of an initial operator $\mathcal{L}_{0}$, with strength $ \delta ,$ and let us suppose that $\mu _{\delta }$ is\ the unique invariant probability measure of the operator $\ \mathcal{L}_{\delta }$ in a certain space $B_{ss}$. \ The linear response of the invariant measure of $\mathcal{L }_{0}$ under the given perturbation is defined by the limit

-where the topology where this convergence takes place may depend on the system and on the kind of perturbation applied.
-The linear response to the perturbation hence represents the first order term of the response of a system to a perturbation and when it holds, a linear response formula can be written: $\mu _{\delta }=\mu _{0}+\dot{\mu}\delta +o(\delta )$, holding in some weaker or stronger sense.
+The topology where this convergence takes place may depend on the system and on the kind of perturbation applied.
+The linear response to the perturbation hence represents the first order term of the response of a system to a perturbation and when it holds, a linear response formula can be written: $ \mu _{\delta }=\mu _{0}+\dot{\mu}\delta +o(\delta )$, which is valid in some weaker or stronger sense.

 We remark that given an observable function $c:X\rightarrow \mathbb{R}$ if the convergence in \eqref{LRidea} is strong enough with respect to the regularity of $c$ we get

 showing how the linear response of the invariant measure controls the behavior of observable averages.
 For instance the convergence in \eqref{LRidea2} hold when $c\in L^{\infty }$ and the convergence of the linear response is in $L^{1}$.